haderbarnabas/haderbarnabas/README.md

 This experience has helped me develop a strong analytical mindset and a solid understanding of business processes.

-I am currently transitioning into a junior data analyst/reporting role and actively building my skills through Excel-based data analysis projects.
+I am currently transitioning into a junior reporting/administrator role and actively building my skills through Excel-based data analysis projects.

 ---